ICL vs LASIK – Which is Best for You?

-The ICL is an artificial lens, similar in function to a contact lens, and in structure to an intraocular lens.
+The ICL is an artificial lens, similar in function to a contact lens and structure to an intraocular lens.
 The ICL is implanted in front of the eye’s natural lens, in the space behind the iris, so that it is invisible to outside observers and the patient.

 Even though LASIK, laser for removal of spectacles, remains the most popular refractive surgery, ICL is fast gaining popularity with both eye surgeons and patients alike.
 The reasons for this are many, and well documented in both clinical trials and clinical experience.
-The obvious advantages of ICL over LASIK include:

 In addition to this, even patients with thin corneas are eligible for the procedure, unlike LASIK, in which these patients cannot be taken up for surgery.
 Therefore, several patients who were earlier denied spectacle removal surgery because of thin corneas can now be free of glasses.

 Very rarely, the power of glasses required for optimum vision may change after surgery also.
 In case this happens, or in case of the availability of new vision correction options, ICL is completely removable.
-This means that the doctor and the patient still retain the option of a change in ICL power, as well as that of a different surgical option.
-This is not possible with LASIK where the cornea is permanently altered.
-This allows the treating eye surgeon to make changes in accordance to changing technology as well as changing needs of their patients.
+It means that the doctor and the patient still retain the option of a change in ICL power, as well as that of a different surgical option.
+It is not possible with LASIK where the cornea is permanently altered.
+It allows the treating eye surgeon to make changes in accordance with changing technology as well as changing needs of their patients.
 Therefore, one of the important advantages of ICL is that even though it permanently corrects vision, it can be removed and/or replaced if necessary, using a very simple procedure.

 The ICL has an excellent safety profile documented for almost three decades.
 Studies have reported that the ICL provides one of the best postoperative results of all refractive procedures available in current practice.
 Most trials report a patient satisfaction rate of over 99%.

 The obvious drawback of ICL is its higher cost, but as femtosecond laser is fast replacing regular LASIK, the difference in pricing is not very significant.
-Given that the ICL makes available freedom from glasses with a much better quality of life, and even to those in whom LASIK may be contraindicated, it remains a safe and cost effective option.
+Given that the ICL makes available freedom from glasses with a much better quality of life, and even to those in whom LASIK may be contraindicated, it remains a safe and cost-effective option.